Last Updated on August 23, 2023

 According to analysts, two main reasons companies stopped choosing China as the primary investment destination for manufacturing: the increase in costs, especially in labor, and the tariff war with the United States.
-In 2018, the Trump administration imposed tariffs of US $60 billion on products imported from China.
+In 2018, the Trump administration imposed $60 billion tariffs on Chinese products.
 This was done to counter the Asian country’s alleged illegal trade practices.
-For the most part, these tariffs still apply to Chinese products under the current Biden Administration.
+For the most part, these tariffs still apply to Chinese products under the Biden administration.

 Regarding the first point, according to data from the World Wage Report of the International Labor Organization, average real wages in China almost doubled between 2008 and 2017, far exceeding the pace of global growth in the same period.

-Also, an analysis that was conducted by the brokerage agency Savills points out that, as the Asian giant developed its productive potential, its cost competitiveness began to erode.
-To cite one piece of information, the unit labor cost of manufacturing (that is, the quotient between wages per unit produced) has increased by 285% in the last 20 years.
+Also, an analysis conducted by the brokerage agency Savills points out that, as the Asian giant developed its productive potential, its cost competitiveness eroded.
+To cite one piece of information, the unit labor cost of manufacturing (that is, the quotient between wages per unit produced) has increased by 285% in the last 20 years.)

-As for the commercial conflict between the economic superpowers, which began in 2018 and represented some five hundred billion dollars annually in reciprocal taxes, this dispute “accelerated” the decision of the companies that had already detected cost increases to diversify, or outright divest, their position in China.
-As a result, many companies moved their manufacturing operations from China to Mexico.
+A commercial conflict between the two economic superpowers began in 2018 and has resulted in reciprocal taxes of approximately five hundred billion dollars annually.
+As a result of this dispute, companies that had already detected significant cost increases decided to diversify, or even divest, their positions in China, which "accelerated" the decision.
+Many companies moved their manufacturing operations from China to Mexico as a result.

 Added to this are conditions such as intellectual property piracy (with an annual loss of between 225 and 600 billion dollars in software and counterfeit merchandise).
-Often, intellectual property thieves in China steal the technologies of foreign firms to advance their military and broader economic goals.
-Added to this were cases of labor exploitation (think the Uighurs in Northwest China), delays, or damage to supply due to environmental disasters (tsunamis, tropical storms) or health emergencies, as has recently happened with the coronavirus COVID-19.
+Intellectual property thieves in China steal foreign firms' technologies to advance their military and broader economic goals.
+Added to this were cases of labor exploitation (think the Uighurs in Northwest China), delays, or damage to supply due to environmental disasters (tsunamis, tropical storms) or health emergencies, as has recently happened with the Coronavirus COVID-19.

-Thus, companies can increase their ability to respond to the needs of their customers with shorter delivery times and greater flexibility in the face of potential crises that interrupt the supply chain.
+With nearshoring, companies can increase their ability to respond to their customers' needs with shorter delivery times and increased flexibility in the face of potential crises that interrupt the supply chain.
 A shorter supply chain also creates opportunities for manufacturers to implement a “just in time” production model.